 Christoper M. Mandeville is in long-term recovery from substance use disorder.
 His journey started out in the Department of Corrections, something he’s extremely grateful for today.
 Chris has done many things throughout his recovery to add to his spiritual tool kit and likes the non-traditional aspect of Refuge Recovery, which is why he wants to practice and facilitate this group for South Shore Peer Recovery.
 He is one of the hosts for a recovery podcast called “Life On Life’s Terms.”
 Chris has come to realize the importance of mindfulness and meditation and wants to share it with others.

-Refuge Recovery is currently meeting virtually.
+Refuge Recovery is currently meeting in person at our Center and virtually.
 Join Zoom meeting online by clicking this link on your phone or computer: